Pros and Cons of a Container Home: Are They Worth It?

 When a shipping container home is humid, the metal structure is more likely to develop rust.
 While corten steel develops a natural patina that protects the surface when exposed to elements, other parts, such as hinges and openings, are prone to developing rust faster.

-Most container homes will have a protective layer of paint to protect the metal surface.
+Most units will have a protective layer of paint to protect the metal surface.
 But over time, the paint will eventually chip or peel off.
-Periodic repainting of the shipping container will extend its longevity.
+Periodic repainting of the exterior surfaces will extend their longevity.

-Shipping container homes vary widely due to many factors.
-A basic shipping container home can price from $10,000 to $35,000 that is without land.
+Shipping container homes vary widely due to many factors and a basic model can have a price from $10,000 to $35,000, without the land.

 $150 to $350: Average cost per square foot